Date: 11 July 2017. Summertime Computer Woes.

 The thought of having to learn a

 new system for *WYSIWYG is, well, daunting.
-I'm retired.
-I don't
+I am retired.
+I do not

 want to do that.
-I'd rather experience this wonderful world than try
+I would rather experience this wonderful world than try

 to figure out a new computer program.